St Matthew's Church. Wood Lane, Chapel Allerton, Leeds, United Kingdom LS7 3QF

 SNICKET SQUAD LITTERPICKING

 Meet outside Toby Carvery (Queen's Arms) at 9.45 or better still, join us for breakfast with friends from Cornerstone Baptist Church (from 8am).
 Text 07999 699200 to let us know you're helping (we'll get more grabbers) or to join the WhatsApp group to keep updated of changes (due to weather etc.) and suggest sites for future pickings.
 Not suitable for young children.
-Finishing with a visit to a cafe at around 11.15am.
+Finishing with a visit to Crust and Crumb at around 11.15am.

 LEEDS NORTH & WEST FOODBANK

-TINNED CUSTARD We would like to continue with our more targeted approach to our giving to the foodbank.
-During January, we encourage you to donate tinned custard.
+PASTA SAUCES We would like to stick with our more targeted approach to our giving to the foodbank.
+During March, we encourage you to donate Pasta Sauces.
 Thank you in advance.
-Let’s show the foodbank we care about the people they support and help them to provide what’s really needed.
+Let’s continue to show the foodbank we care about the people they support and help them to provide what’s really needed.
 Any questions speak to Helen Jones or Audrey Reed.

 PAFRAS (Positive Action for Refugees and Asylum Seekers)